 Karam Ceramics Limited (PSX: KCL) was established in 1979 as a public limited company.
-Initially it was named “International Standard Ceramics Limited”; it later changed to its current name in 1982.
-The company’s main line of business is to manufacture tiles; tiles for indoor and outdoor, in addition to for bathroom flooring.
-Some of its clients include Dolmen Mall, Kidney Centre, Saima Mall, Bahria Town, Karachi and Model Town, Lahore.
+It manufactures and sells tiles that are utilized for indoors, outdoors and for bathroom flooring.
+Some of its clients include Kidney Centre, Dolmen Mall, Saima Mall, Bahria Town, Karachi and Model Town, Lahore.

 Historical operational performance

 The company has seen a fluctuating topline over the years, while profit margins in the last years have largely followed a declining trend.